horizon-eda/horizon-pool-convention/README.rst

    touches the outermost pad outlines/package outlines.
 2. The courtyard polygon must be parametrised by the courtyard expansion parameter with a parameter program.
-3. The courtyard must not intersect with itself at any courtyard expansion.
-If this happens, the courtyard polygon is probably too complex and can be simplified.

 Package layer
 ~~~~~~~~~~~~~